nawshad/Truth-Discovery-Algorithms/README.md

 * Suggestions on removing code smells:
 You are more than welcome to suggest me on how to remove code smells from the code.
 * Code review:
-Any suggestion on better coding practice and optimization of exisiting functions is much appreciated
+Any suggestion on better coding practice and optimization of exisiting functions is much appreciated.

 ### Who do I talk to? ###